deepshiksharma/rPPG-Toolbox/README.md

 # deepshiksharma's fork modifications

 ## Setup
+This code was run on:
+- Ubuntu 22.04.5 LTS
+- NVIDIA driver version 550.144.03
+- CUDA 12.4
-This code was run on Ubuntu 22.04.5 LTS with NVIDIA driver version 550.144.03, CUDA 12.4 and Python 3.8.20 in a Conda environment.
+- Python 3.8.20 in a Conda environment.
 The CUDA version that PyTorch is installed with must match the system's CUDA version.

+Install dependencies from `requirements.txt`
-Check if CUDA version on system is 12.4, then run `setup_updated.sh`.
-Otherwise, follow the steps outlined in `setup_updated.sh`, making changes as required.
+If CUDA version on system is 12.4, then PyTorch with CUDA 12.4 suuport can be installed using the command in `install_pytorch.txt`; otherwise make changes as necessary.

 ## Training
 Check `main.py` and configuration `.yaml` files inside `configs/train_configs`